fetchai/ledger/to-sort/docs/src/style_guide.md

     Second of all - if you mind look up at `First of all - ...` again, and then, and only then, if you still think it is really really necessary to do this for some obscure reason, then keep in mind that:
    * this is **non**-trivial operation,
    * that `shared_ptr` type has **NOT** been designed with mind to allow this,
-   * if you are still convinced to proceed, then [here](https://stackoverflow.com/questions/15337461/move-ownership-from-stdshared-ptr-to-stdunique-ptr) is some guide to do such a thing.
+   * if you are still convinced to proceed, then [here](https://stackoverflow.com/questions/15337461/move-ownership-from-stdshared-ptr-to-stdunique-ptr) is some guide to do such a thing<br/>
+    And finally check many times that this `shared_ptr` you're about to revoke ownership from is **the only** referrer to its object.

 > Example of how to use smart pointer with **shared** ownership: